-Kenneth is a 26 year-old first generation American who is a member of the Green Party and is a candidate for California’s Congressional District 34.
-He ran for this same seat during the 2016 Democratic Primary as a write-in candidate.
+Kenneth is a 27 year-old first generation Filipino-American who is a member of the Green Party and is a candidate for California’s Congressional District 34.
+He ran for this same seat during the 2016 Democratic Primary as a write-in candidate and as a Green Party member in the 2017 Special Election.
 Like so many, he began with no interest in politics but was inspired by Presidential Candidate, Senator Bernie Sanders.
 Kenneth organized and helped get out the vote in Los Angeles and he traveled with other Bernie supporters to the 2016 Democratic National Convention in Philadelphia to support Bernie.

 Kenneth fulfilled his promise to his mother to finish school and have a successful career making six-figures in accounting and finance.
 However, Kenneth could not turn a blind eye to the injustice he sees every day.
 His mother recently struggled to overcome cancer and hold on to her career as a registered nurse which is her primary source of income.
 Her wish is to pay off her mortgage so that she can pass her home on to her children after she is gone.
 Like millions of Americans, his mother’s story is not uncommon.